awsdocs/aws-cdk-guide/doc_source/logical_ids.md

 This is ensured by the MD5 component, which is based on the absolute path to the resource, which is unique within a stack\.

 Logical IDs remain unchanged across updates
-This is true as long as their location within the construct tree doesn't change\.
+This is true as long as their location within the scope hierarchy doesn't change\.

 The AWS CDK applies some heuristics to improve the human\-friendliness of the prefix:
 + If a path component is **Default**, it is hidden completely from the logical ID computation\.
 You will generally want to use this if you create a new construct that wraps an existing one\.
 By naming the inner construct **Default**, you ensure that the logical identifiers of resources in already\-deployed copy of that construct do not change\.